apecloud/kubeblocks/docs/developer_docs/fault_injection/gcp-fault.md

 1. Write the experiment configuration to the `gcp-detach-volume.yaml` file.

-   In the following example, Chaos Mesh injects a `disk-loss` fault into the specified GCP instance so that this instance is detached from the specified storage volume within 3 minutes.
+   In the following example, Chaos Mesh injects a `disk-loss` fault into the specified GCP instance so that this instance is detached from the specified storage volume within 30 seconds.

    ```yaml
    apiVersion: chaos-mesh.org/v1alpha1